Mario Henry: Now Is the Perfect Time to Buy a House

 Jeannette Rowan, a Roberts Real Estate realtor for 18 years, says, “North Dallas area is one of the hottest markets in the United States.
 Some buyers are on hold, but the market is still sizzling hot in first-time home buyer markets.”

-Ed Reagan from Big Ed Sells Homes in New Jersey comments on how homes in South Jersey are selling since the Fed began raising rates in March: “South Jersey has more inventory than before.
+Ed Regan from Pat McKenna Realtors of Marlton, New Jersey, comments on how homes in South Jersey are selling since the Fed began raising rates in March: “South Jersey has more inventory than before.
 If priced correctly, homes are not selling in a day but still very quickly”

 Kristoff Jones from Giving Tree Realty: “Properties are now staying on the market for an average of one week from the two- day average from before the [first] interest rate hike.”